DominiqueMakowski/Mythpsychology/README.md

 # Mythpsychology
-A review of existing relationship between myths and psychological concepts.
+A review of existing relationship between myths and psychological concepts. **TO BE COMPLETED (feel free to contribute)**.

 ## Greek

 ### Eros

-### Thanatos
+Eros, the tendency toward survival, propagation, sex, and other creative, life-producing drives.

 ### Oedipus Complex